tintinthong/firebase-adapter/README.md

-# Firebase Library
+# firebase-adapter

-This is a codebase that help people get up and running with firebase.
+My pre-made adapter in using firebase, specifically cloud firestore.
 The functionality was designed based upon building an airbnb-type website.

 ## Installation and Getting Started